 There’s quite a lot of new content scheduled for MHW, including the Holiday Joy Fest, between now and the game’s second anniversary.
-Capcom has decided to follow up Title Update 2 (which featured Stygian Zinogre and the Tundra Region of the Guiding Lands) with the holiday event on both consoles.
+Capcom has decided to follow up Title Update 2 (which featured Stygian Zinogre and the Tundra Region of the Guiding Lands) — as well as the Safi’Jiva Siege — with the holiday event on both Xbox One and PS4.
 It’ll be the first such event since the release of Monster Hunter World: Iceborne.
 So it seems like Capcom is pulling out all the stops!

-Whereas PS4 players got Horizon: Zero Dawn themed event quests and gear, this will also be the first major update available to Xbox users since the new region and monster landed.
-With that established, let’s look into the Holiday Joy Fest for MHW.
+Whereas PS4 players got Horizon: Zero Dawn themed event quests and gear, this will also be the first major update available to Xbox users since the new region and monsters landed.
+With that established, let’s look into the Holiday Joy Fest for MHW!

 First off, it’s worth noting that the vast majority of the Holiday Joy Fest is exclusive to those who purchased Iceborne.
 Vanilla MHW players will still get daily Limited Bounties, more login bonuses than average, and in-game sales at shops.
-But things like new gear, layered armor, pendants, and Holiday Joy Tickets are exclusive to those with the expansion.
+And everyone can also still access the Winter Star Fest: a repeat of the previous winter event.
+But things like the newest gear, layered armor, pendants, and Holiday Joy Tickets are exclusive to those with the expansion.
 That’s interesting, as it somewhat frames Iceborne like a one-time subscription payment to another year or more of MHW content.
 Although anyone playing Monster Hunter regularly probably has the expansion regardless.

 More MHW & Iceborne: